 Starting by just making the switch to vegetarianism or flexitarianism can be a massive positive for the environment as well as your health.

-If you’re struggling with the switch, don’t beat yourself up.
+If you’re struggling with the switch to veganism, don’t beat yourself up.
 You don’t have to strive for perfection – instead, go at your own pace and accept any mistakes you make along the way as you move towards a vegan diet.

 Once you’ve made the decision to go vegan, do your research and prepare yourself for the switch.
 What kind of foods do you want to focus on eating?
 Do your local restaurants and cafés offer good vegan options?
 How can you get creative with your daily meals to make them more plant-based?